 For the ‘Solar PV’ categories, we make a distinction between electricity fed into the grid (‘grid supply’) and electricity you use yourself (‘non-grid supply’).
 Therefore, there are two corrective amounts for the ‘Solar PV’ categories.

-The base rate or application rate is fixed for the entire duration of the subsidy.
+The base rate or application amount is fixed for the entire duration of the subsidy.
 The corrective amount is set annually.

 Emissions Trading System (ETS)

-The 2021 application round for the SDE++ scheme has four phases.
+The 2023 application round for the SDE++ scheme has five phases.
 During each phase, you may apply for a subsidy only up to a certain subsidy intensity per tonne of CO2 emissions reduction.
 This is the phase limit.
 In later phases, we gradually increase this maximum subsidy rate per tonne of CO2.
 You may also submit projects with a lower subsidy need than the maximum set for the technology in question.
-This encourages market operators to submit projects for a lower price, giving them a better chance of obtaining a subsidy.
-See also the ranking amount calculation tool for the 2021 SDE++ scheme at the bottom of this page.
+You can do this by applying for a lower rate than the maximum base rate and the phase rate.
+This means you will be applying for a lower subsidy intensity, which may increase your chances of obtaining a subsidy.
+See also the ranking amount calculation tool at the bottom of this page.

 First come, first served processing